komar41/min-support-apriori/README.md

 # MSApriori Algorithm Implementation

+The Apriori algorithm is a fundamental data mining technique for finding frequent itemsets in transaction databases.
+It works by identifying individual items that meet a minimum support threshold, then extends to larger itemsets, pruning those that don't meet the threshold.

+Key concepts:
+- Itemset: Collection of items
+- Support: Frequency of an itemset
+- Frequent itemset: Itemset with support above a threshold

+Example:

+Transaction database:
+- T1: {A, B, C}
+- T2: {B, C, D}
+- T3: {A, C, D}
+- T4: {B, C, D}

+Minimum support: 50% (2 transactions)

+Process:

+- Find frequent 1-itemsets: {A}, {B}, {C}, {D}
+- Generate 2-itemsets: {A,B}, {A,C}, {A,D}, {B,C}, {B,D}, {C,D}
+- Prune infrequent: {A,B}
+- Continue until no more frequent itemsets found

+Result: Frequent itemsets {A}, {B}, {C}, {D}, {B,C}, {B,D}, {C,D}

 This project implements the Multiple Support Apriori (MSApriori) algorithm from scratch using Python, based on the given input and output specifications.

 <p>